Rahul917-Kumar/Rahul917-Kumar/README.md

 ### Hi there 👋

-I am **Rahul Kumar**, a final year student at the Indian Institute of Information Technology, Ranchi pursuing Bachelors of Technology in Computer Science and Engineering
+I am **Rahul Kumar**, recently graudated from Indian Institute of Information Technology, Ranchi pursued Bachelors of Technology in Computer Science and Engineering, currently working as a **Software Engineer Intern** at Wendor